Country of origin: India

 Programme: Biomedical Engineering (MSc)

-My specialization track within Biomedical Engineering is Neural Motors and Systems.
-I have always been interested in the area of Biomechanics and Biomaterials.
-This track gives me the freedom to discover the latest technology that is being used and apply myself to solve real time problems.
+My specialization track within Biomedical Engineering is Biorobotics.
+I have always been interested in the area of Biomechanics and Cardiovascular Interventions and Technologies.
+This track gives me the freedom to discover the latest technology that is being used and apply myself to solve real time problems in treating cardio vascular ailments as well as neural motor systems, gait analysis and exoskeletons.
 I have already learnt a lot during this course, and my choices have opened up new avenues of knowledge and learning, which is what I am here for.
+I believe that Technology is the next step in human evolution and the University provides an optimum environment for me to explore this motto every day in multiple ways.

+Enschede is a small city that is located 40 kms from the German border in the south east region of The Netherlands.
+A cosy and quiet place, this is home to a number of international as well as Dutch students due to the University of Twente and Saxion School of sciences.
 I live in a student accommodation on campus, but the city is only a few minutes away.
-Therefore, it is easier for me to get to early morning classes but grabbing some ice cream from the city is also just as easy.
+Therefore, it is easier for me to get to early morning classes but grabbing some ice cream from Vanderpoel or a drink at Aspen valley in the city is also just as easy!
 I would like to believe that I really have the best of both worlds.
+Everyone says Dutch people tend to be a bit direct but they are one of the most kind and helpful people as well.
 Unlike where I come from, even strangers smile at you while you are rushing to class, and if that is not an insight into how wonderful the people here are, I do not know what is.
-The transition from India to Enschede has been smoother because of the overall atmosphere of this place, the people and their absolute warmness.
-Even though I have been here for only six months, my stay here has been nothing short of wondrous.
+The transition from India to Enschede could not have been smoother because of the overall atmosphere of this place, the people and their absolute warmness.
+Even though I have been here for only for a few weeks I already feel like I am home, and who knows maybe I may just end up calling this place home someday!!